dottertrotter/opinionateddeveloper/posts/welcome.md

 Working with smart people is in my opinion the single fastest way to improve as a developer.

-Smart people tend engage in intelligent debate, and if you're in earshot, you'll find you get absorb a lot of wisdom just by listening to these.
+Smart people tend to engage in intelligent debate, and if you're in earshot, you'll find that you get to absorb a lot of wisdom just by listening to these.

 I work with smart people who take these debates to epic